This quick 5 minute olive salad is packed with good fats and very easy to make. Top it on a whipped feta dip for the perfect Keto, low carb lunch.

 - Once made, put it into a glass bottle and seal tight.
 This will make the salad last longer.

 - Use “dry” sun-dried tomatoes and not those immersed in oils.
 They are made with extra ingredients that take away from the flavors of this recipe.
+If you are on keto, please omit them because they are not keto-friendly.

 - Also, use olives from jars that don’t have any additional ingredients like sugars, guar gum or bad oils.
 My favorite jarred olives are Manzanilla’s plain queen Spanish olives.